Does CBD Oil Really Work?

-In this article, we make the case that CBD hemp oil really works by showing you what it is, how it works, and what current research shows.
+In this article, we make the case that CBD hemp oil could really work for you.
+We’ll show you what it is, how it works, and what the current research suggests.

 What is CBD Hemp Oil?

-Our immune system also has cannabinoid receptors, which are called CB2 receptors.
-These exist with the greatest density in the spleen.
-They are responsible for producing an anti-inflammatory response.
+Our immune system also has cannabinoid receptors.
+These are called CB2 receptors.
+They exist with the greatest density in the spleen, an organ that handles filtering old red blood cells for the body’s immunity abilities.
+Because of this, spleens are responsible for producing an anti-inflammatory response.

 What does current research show about CBD’s health benefits?